 Again, that was without any optimization.
 All we did was tell Appian which fields on which related rows to use for security.
 It took about 2 minutes to configure.

-By the way, here's the times for that report, which benefits not just from our low-code data technology but also from automatic parallelization, a whole other awesome Appian feature we don't have time to get into:
+By the way, here's the times for that report, which benefits not just from our data fabric technology but also from automatic parallelization, a whole other awesome Appian feature we don't have time to get into:

 Now imagine what you'd have to do to make this work without Appian: databases, indices, materialized views, caches.
 It would take ages, and that's assuming you have the skills to make it happen at all.
 Fortunately, teams of amazing Appian engineers have worked for collective decades creating innovative data technology only available in our platform.
 Thanks to all their hard work, you can get incredible things done in a minute or two.
 That's the power of Appian's low-code platform and why we're so excited about this.